unni-krishnan-95/copy/_posts/2016-10-5-vulnhub-stapler1.md

 Nothing too interesting in there - but we do have a name.
 We can save this name for later uses; such as user enumeration, brute forcing, etc.

-After FTP, I followed up with SSH to see if I can log in with root.
+After FTP, I followed up with SSH to see if I can't log in with root - maybe there was a misconfiguration that we could take advantage of.

 ```console
 root@kali:~# ssh root@192.168.1.13